Helio Ocean

 Since their acquisition by Sprint Nextel, Virgin Mobile USA terminated the wireless voice and data services of those customers who had an Helio Ocean or other Helio branded devices on May 25, 2010.
 Customers had until this date to transfer their wireless phone number to another wireless carrier without loss of service.
 A deactivated Helio Ocean can still be used as a digital camera, allowing images and video files to be downloaded via the included USB interface cable directly to a computer.

+The HELIO, Helio Mobile and OCEAN trademarks were acquired by Helio Inc in June 2025.